 Timeline: Here’s how the federal public corruption probe unfolded.
 Real estate News: How Detroit's bankruptcy will hit the housing market.
 Detroit constitutes the biggest municipal bankruptcy in US history.

 More than 70 years on, the six-foot high wall still stands in Birwood - a chilling reminder of segregated America, and a physical embodiment of racial attitudes the country has long since tried to forget.
-But despite its dark history, the community has managed to turn the concrete barrier into a symbol of inspiration and hope.
-Scroll down for video.
 A View from Both Sides of Eight Mile Road: Introducing a New Series about Detroit.
 Woodward Avenue, looking north toward Eight Mile Road, in Detroit, Michigan, c.
 1965 Woodward Avenue, the boulevard of my youth If I had a nickel for every time I drove on (or walked on, or crossed) Woodward Avenue, I used to say, I would be a wealthy woman.

 That’s because I was born mere blocks from Detroit’s main drag, and lived my first forty years within a couple of miles away, at the farthest, from it.
 Report2.pdf.
 M-102 (Michigan highway) This article is about the Michigan state trunkline highway.

 For the former U.S. Highway, see U.S. Route 102.
 The 8 Mile Road Divide: Detroit's Bankruptcy and its Wealthy Neighbour.
 In the 2000 U.S.